Must-Know CPG definitions and Jargon: The Ultimate Guide

 Brand Block: A promotional tactic used by retailers.
 All of a brand’s products are displayed in the same shelf location – creating a strong visual impact.

-Brand Equity: A brand’s value determined by customer attitudes towards it.
+Brand Equity: A brand’s value is determined by customer attitudes towards it.

 Brand Manager: An individual with responsibility for managing overall marketing and communications for a specific brand.